-Printed circuit board is a board of very thin fiberglass which is used to connect various electronic components together with the help of transistors, sheets of copper, resistors, pads, and other conductive substances on to the board and all of these components are printed on to the board to a pathway connecting to a substrate that is non-conductive.
+A printed circuit board is a board of very thin fiberglass that is used to connect various electronic components together with the help of transistors, sheets of copper, resistors, pads, and other conductive substances onto the board and all of these components are printed on to the board to a pathway connecting to a substrate that is non-conductive.
 Usually, the PCB has all the designs tracked on it already.
 These tracks help to reduce the number of wiring that has to be done which ultimately reduces the risk of loose connections and the risk of faults that may arise as a result of them.
-PCBs can easily be made at home by three popular methods which are: Iron on Paper Method, Laser cutting and edge etching method and Circuit by hand Method
+PCBs can easily be made at home by three popular methods which are: Iron on Paper Method, Laser cutting and edge etching method, and Circuit by hand Method.

-Even though these three methods are very popular to make PCB, only the first two will be discussed in detail in this article as the third one is the most used method in the industries.
+Even though these three methods are very popular for making PCB, only the first two will be discussed in detail in this article as the third one is the most used method in the industries.

 How to Make PCB At Home?